koenverburg/site-old/data/blog/set-up-a-multi-stage-docker-build-for-go.md

 ENTRYPOINT ["/main"]
 ```
-In here we are going to do a few things, on the `FROM` line we are going to specify which base image we are going to use.
+Here we are going to do a few things, on the `FROM` line we are going to specify which base image we are going to use.
 Setting a `WORKDIR` is like setting a special folder from which we are going to work.
-Then we are to copy over our `go.mod`, download our packages if needed.
+Then we are to copy over our `go.mod` and download our packages if needed.
 And then we are going to copy over our source code.

-After this we are ready to build our go application, we do that using `RUN go build -o /main`.
+After this we are ready to build our go application, we do that using, `RUN go build -o /main`.
 Now that we have created a single binary, we can set that as our entrypoint when we run our docker image.

 To build our image, we will use `docker build . -t hello-world-golang1.16`, this will build the image.
 After the build has finished.
 We can run our image as a container using the command `docker run hello-world-golang1.16` to test of this works.
 And you should get an output like `Hello World!`.

 Let's also check what the size is of our image.
-Using the command `docker images` we can see the size.
+Using the command, `docker images` we can see the size.

 ```
 REPOSITORY               TAG       IMAGE ID       CREATED              SIZE hello-world-golang1.16   latest    68b776701cbe   About a minute ago   304MB
 ```

 Wow, that is a heavy image!
 Coming in at 304 MB.
-Let's try to cut of some fat here.
+Let's try to cut off some fat here.

 During my research on using multi-stage Docker builds.
 I saw that the Docker documentation used a Debian base image.
 Because of that, I wanted to also include it here as well.

 Let's replace our `dockerfile` that we created earlier with the following.
 Note here the two comments, Builder and Runner.
 The Builder part is for building the go application and nothing more.
-The same can be said for the Runner part because that's soul purpose is running our application.
+The same can be said for the Runner part because that's sole purpose is running our application.

 The builder has  `golang:1.6-alpine` as base image because it needs to have the `Go` binary in its path.
 Because Go compiles to a single binary, running it does not need the presence of Go.
 So we can use a base image from Debian for our final image that will run our application.